Gas, fees, and economics¶

 | Default per-tx fee | 1,000,000 * 1,000,000,000 / 10^18 = 0.001 WAVE |

-The default gas limit is what the Playground API sets when you don't specify one.
+The default gas limit is the value the Playground API applies when none is specified.
 Specific operations have published costs (see Reference: Crypto + gas):

 | Op | Gas |